vdrvar/spotify_recommender_system/README.md

 # Spotify Recommender System

 ## Overview
 The Spotify Recommender System is a Flask-based web application designed to provide personalized song recommendations.
-Leveraging user preferences and a sophisticated recommendation algorithm, the system curates a list of songs that users might enjoy, based on their interaction history and selected favorites.
+This system leverages a recommendation algorithm that utilizes both cosine similarity and radial basis function (RBF) similarity to analyze user preferences and interaction history.
+By integrating these similarity measures, the system can curate a list of songs that users might enjoy, tailoring recommendations to match their unique musical tastes accurately.

 ## Features
 - **Explore Songs**: Browse through a curated list of songs.